Wilton DCF Investigations

 What is a DCF Service Agreement?

-The first time that DCF comes to the person’s home, the investigator will usually ask them to sign what they call the DCF Service Agreement, or a DCF Safety Plan.
+The first time that DCF comes to the person’s home, in Wilton the investigator will usually ask them to sign what they call the DCF Service Agreement, or a DCF Safety Plan.
 This is a contract between the person and DCF which will assist the person and the family in receiving important services and resources from DCF.

 These agreements are quite lengthy and often confusing to people.
 A person will often end up conceding or forfeiting a lot of their legal rights to DCF due to misunderstanding what the contract said.
 Once the person signs it, there is really nothing they can do.
 If a person fails to comply with any of the conditions of the service agreement that DCF laid out, then DCF can actually take the person to court.

-Role of a Wilton Domestic Violence Lawyer
+Role of a Wilton Lawyer During DCF Investigations

 A defense attorney in these types of cases would work with the court and the prosecutor to try and get the best overall disposition for you.
 Outside of court, they could work with the DCF again, to get them to potentially prepare a Family Assessment Response Report if they open a file.
 If the DCF does open a file, then obviously the goal would be to work with DCF so they do not substantiate the allegation.
 A qualified lawyer will have dealt with Wilton DCF investigations before, and could do what is necessary to achieve the best possible outcome for you.